 - Set up Google Analytics!
 (And add views/filters for staging).

-With these notes and various thumbnail design ideas, I could begin Concept phase.
+With these notes and various thumbnail design ideas, I could begin the Concept phase.
 First I needed to organize all the input gathered so far, and create a plan.

-Since we had collaborated previously on website design for another venture, he knew I had a solid process and we could keep things lean; he didn’t need a ton of documentation of our decisions, just iterative progress towards the final product.
+Since we had collaborated previously on website design for another venture, he knew I had a solid process, and we could keep things lean; he didn’t need a ton of documentation of our decisions, just iterative progress towards the final product.

 But even when I’m working on a complete project as a team of one, I still like to map out how I’m going to get from A to B. It looks something like this:

-At this stage I’ve internalized the goals and objectives, both conceptual and technical, and mapped out a structured plan.
+At this stage, I’ve internalized the goals and objectives, both conceptual and technical, and mapped out a structured plan.
 Now I’m free to diverge out into different methods of creative exploration.
 This process involves lots of ‘visual gathering’ and recombining elements from designs other mediums, snapshots capturing the look and feel of products or publications I think match the patterns outlined in my conceptual notes.
 I also look at other content-heavy mobile sites to see which interactions and flows work (and which don’t).

 It’s during this process that I start to converge on type and color choices.
 I’ll narrow the field down in the design phase.

 I sketch lots of rough ideas.
-For this project I went quickly to mobile layouts in pencil, working out various ways to present content and devise navigation.
-Pencil on paper is, for me, the most effective way of thinking through design ideas; I can sketch quickly and allow myself to make ‘mistakes’, and I don’t get too attached to refining a design pattern like I might in Sketch or Illustrator.
+For this project, I went quickly to mobile layouts in pencil, working out various ways to present content and devise navigation.
+Pencil on paper is, for me, the most effective way of thinking through design ideas; I can sketch quickly and allow myself to make ‘mistakes’, and I don’t get too attached to refining a design pattern as I might in Sketch or Illustrator.

-While the sketches are out of sight and mind, I looked my type and color ideas and gathered all my image resources to prepare for assembling complete designs.
+While the sketches are out of sight and mind, I looked at my type and color ideas and gathered all my image resources to prepare for assembling complete designs.

-At this stage of the project I typically present the work done so far to get feedback from my client.
+At this stage of the project, I typically present the work done so far to get feedback from my client.
 For this project, Paul requested that I develop and present a single recommended design.
 (Yikes!
 What if he hated it?).
 This method means fewer presentations, but we also run the risk of skipping important artifacts.
 Although I knew I wouldn’t be presenting them for feedback, I created style boards to explore and document the choices leading up to the recommended design.
-For me it’s an essential part of developing early concepts because they show the proposed visual style, separate from content and structure.
+For me, it’s an essential part of developing early concepts because they show the proposed visual style, separate from content and structure.
 It also really helps to print them out and tape them up on the wall so I can stay focused while working on designs.

 Why no Wireframes?

-Typically at this stage I would construct detailed wireframes that specify the structure of the interface, and, for more complex interfaces, show indications of how interactions might work.
+Typically, at this stage, I would construct detailed wireframes that specify the structure of the interface, and, for more complex interfaces, show indications of how interactions might work.
 (For very complex interfaces this is an ideal stage to begin anticipating how the actual front-end will be structured, and mapping out data points, etc.).
-As a team of one I didn’t need to present this level of detail for review, so I took the pencil sketches and began to frame out the base structures directly in Sketch.
+As a team of one, I didn’t need to present this level of detail for review, so I took the pencil sketches and began to frame out the base structures directly in Sketch.

-Mockups are where I start to assemble conceptual choices and begin to merge content, structure and style to create a cohesive design for presentation.
+Mock-ups are where I start to assemble conceptual choices and begin to merge content, structure, and style to create a cohesive design for presentation.

-I get to dial in type styles for headings and body text, and begin looking at type scale (ratio of sizes from body text up to main headers).
-I apply colors first to structural elements, and then set up a consistent color pattern for links and other interactions.
+I get to dial in type styles for headings and body text and begin looking at type scale (ratio of sizes from body text up to main headers).
+I apply colors first to structural elements and then set up a consistent color pattern for links and other interactions.

-At this stage I have a set of initial mockups that tie everything together: the essential pieces—logo, icons, colors, type, structure—have been assembled into a cohesive design and are ready to present.
+At this stage I have a set of initial mock-ups that tie everything together: the essential pieces—logo, icons, colors, type, structure—have been assembled into a cohesive design and are ready to present.